popey2700/SmsServices/README.md

 1. Run the app: `fastapi dev app/main.py`
 2. To test locally use a ephemeral port like NGROK and set the Twilio webhook to point to the url: `ngrok http http://localhost:8000`

+## Deployment

+- This App is deployed on a free render server, redeployments occur on pushes to main.